 Managing maritime risks

-Merikotka is an international research centre.
+Merikotka is an international actor.
 We do multidisciplinary and interdisciplinary, applied research in order to improve maritime safety, prevent accidents and protect the marine environment.

 Merikotka has an extensive, global partner network.
 In addition to universities and research centres, we also work with other types of organizations.